-Sometimes the Inland Revenue gets it wrong or puts you on an emergency tax code and you need to put in a tax claim tax rebate form to get a refund from HMRC.
+Sometimes the Inland Revenue gets it wrong or puts you on an emergency tax code, and you need to put in a tax claim rebate form to get a refund from HMRC.

-Don't worry though because it's all very straight forward especially if you have been claiming the correct allowances or pay tax via PAYE.
+Don't worry though because it's all very straightforward, especially if you've been claiming the correct allowances or pay tax via PAYE.

 Self Assessment Statement

-Everyone in the UK has to submit a self assessment tax form which shows total income and the tax already paid either through PAYE or if you are self employed through your half yearly payments on account.
+Everyone in the UK has to submit a self-assessment tax form.
+The submission shows your total income and the tax already paid either through PAYE or if you are self-employed via your half-yearly payments on account.

 Calculating Emergency Tax Implications

-If you haven't yet got a tax code you'll be issued an emergency tax code (see tax codes explained for more on tax codes and what an emergency tax code is) - this may result in you paying too much tax in the first few months if you are on PAYE but once you receive your real tax code your employer will recalculate your tax and if you have paid too much it will be sorted out that month and any rebate for overpayment will be made good in that months payment.
+If you haven't yet got a tax code, you'll be issued an emergency tax code at the time of employment.
+This situation may result in you paying too much tax in the first few months if you are on PAYE.
+Once you receive your real tax code, your employer will recalculate your tax.
+If you've paid too much, it will get sorted out that month and any rebate for overpayment will be made good in that month's payment.

 I Earn Less Than My Tax Code

-In many cases you may have some allowable expenses that you can claim against your income but of course you need to let HMRC know about all of these and ensure that your tax code is correct so that everything can be taken into account at source.
+In many cases, you may have some allowable expenses that you can claim against your income.
+You need to let HMRC know about these to ensure your tax code is correct so that everything gets taken account of at source.

-If at the end of the tax year you have received your P60 and done some calculations and believe you really have paid too much tax for one reason or another then you can telephone your local HMRC office and discuss the details with them.
+If at the end of the tax year you have received your P60, performed calculations and believe you have paid too much tax, then you can telephone your local HMRC office and discuss the details with them.
 They are a friendly bunch and deal with these types of enquiries each and every day.
 HMRC do make mistakes and are happy to put things right if required.